 Though his family was better known for their vegetables, he’s now making a name for himself at top restaurants in the Loire Valley, where many of his customers come calling after they’ve had his wines at dinner.
 His sparkling and still Vouvrays are crisp and oaky.
 He says that the sparkling wines outsell the rest of his varieties.

 While we visited the small winery in the village of Vernou-sur-Brenne, that produces just 80,000 bottles a year, customers from Belgium and Switzerland drove up to pick up some cases.

-When we walked his vineyard, it was a big change from what I’ve seen in other growing regions: long grass, a few weeds and a much healthier overall environment.
-“We use copper and sulphur, and we have to hire more people but we think it’s worth it,” he said.
+When we walked his vineyard, it was a big change from what I’ve seen in other growing regions: the long grass, a few weeds, and a much healthier overall environment.
+“We use copper and sulfur, and we have to hire more people but we think it’s worth it,” he said.